Geography at St. Paul's

 Human and Physical Geography:

-Pupils will learn the differences between human and physical geography, exploring current environmental issues and exploring ways to look after our environment.
+Pupils will learn the differences between human and physical geography, exploring current environmental issues and discovering new ways to look after our environment.
+The children will learn about a range of different physical features of our earth through our topic lead approach, whilst analysing the impact which human geography can have upon the earth and its people.

-Through thoughtful planning, trips, give children the opportunity to develop their skills and knowledge beyond the classroom.
-Where possible, local links are encouraged to develop children’s understanding of the local surroundings.
+Through educational visits, children will have the opportunity to develop their skills and knowledge beyond the classroom.
+Where possible, local links are encouraged to develop children’s understanding of the local surroundings and to develop their Cultural Capital.

-Through thoughtful questioning and discussion, children are encouraged to consider differing viewpoints, consolidate existing knowledge and deeper thinking skills.
+Through thoughtful questioning and discussion, children are encouraged to consider differing viewpoints and consolidate existing knowledge

 Resources are audited and purchased by the subject leader.
 App’s and other classroom materials are shared with relevant year groups.